Alejogb1/job-board/blog-data/how-do-i-redirect-users-to-different-pages-based-on-their-selected-role.md

 id: "how-do-i-redirect-users-to-different-pages-based-on-their-selected-role"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Redirecting users based on their selected role is a very common requirement, and I've implemented this countless times over my career.
 I recall a specific project early on, a large e-learning platform, where we had students, instructors, and administrators, each needing a distinct initial landing experience upon login.
 The challenge wasn’t just about getting the redirects to work; it was about doing it efficiently and securely.
 Let's break down how you can achieve this, focusing on clarity and practicality, not convoluted theoretical constructs.

-The core idea revolves around identifying the user's role *after* successful authentication, and then using that role information to direct them to the appropriate page.
+The core idea revolves around identifying the user's role _after_ successful authentication, and then using that role information to direct them to the appropriate page.
 This involves a few key steps: authentication, role retrieval, and finally, the redirection logic.
 I've found that layering this approach makes the system more robust and easier to maintain.

 First, authentication needs to be solid.
 Your authentication mechanism (be it OAuth2, JWT, or something else) should verify the user's credentials.
-Once that's done, you'll need to *reliably* obtain the user's role.
+Once that's done, you'll need to _reliably_ obtain the user's role.
 I strongly advise storing user roles either directly in your user database table or, preferably, in a separate table specifically designed for roles and permissions.
 Avoid baking roles directly into the authentication tokens unless the system is exceedingly simple.
 Storing this information directly ensures you have a source of truth, and makes it far easier to adjust role assignments in the future.

 After retrieving the role, we move to redirection.
 This is usually done server-side, but it can also be handled client-side with more effort.
 I’ll show server-side examples here as they offer a greater degree of security and control.
 It’s crucial to think in terms of request-response cycles when constructing the logic for your redirects.
-The user requests a protected page; your server authenticates, retrieves the user’s role, then *responds* with a redirect to the correct location.
+The user requests a protected page; your server authenticates, retrieves the user’s role, then _responds_ with a redirect to the correct location.

 Here’s how I've approached it in different contexts, and how you can do it as well: